open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // enforced.
 If this value is 0, then no links were dropped. int32 dropped_links_count = 15;

-  // An optional final status for this span.
-Semantically when Status
+  // status is an optional final status for this span.
+Semantically when status
-  // wasn't set it is means span ended without errors and assume
-  // Status.Ok (code = 0).
+  // wasn't set it is means span ended without errors and assume Status.Ok (code = 0).
   Status status = 16;

-  // An optional number of child spans that were generated while this span
+  // child_span_count is an optional number of child spans that were generated while this
-  // was active.
+  // span was active.
 If set, allows an implementation to detect missing child spans. int32 child_span_count = 17;
 }